-The main way to prevent HIV infection is to reduce the risk of exposure by using a condom when you have sex and not sharing needles and other equipment used for injecting drugs.
+The main ways to prevent HIV infection are to reduce the risk of exposure by using a condom when you have sex and not share needles and other equipment used for injecting drugs.

 HIV treatment with antiretrovirals substantially reduces the risk of passing the virus onto someone else.

 Knowing your HIV status and that of your partner is important and if you are at regular risk of potential exposure to HIV you should have a regular HIV test.

 HIV can be transmitted by having vaginal or anal sex without a condom.
 There is also a risk of transmission through oral sex, but this risk is much lower.

 HIV can also be caught from sharing sex toys with someone infected with HIV.

 The best way to prevent HIV and other sexually transmitted infections (STIs) is to use a condom for penetrative sex and a dental dam or condom for oral sex.

 Condoms come in a variety of shapes, colours, textures, materials and flavours.
 Both male and female condoms are available.
 A condom is the most effective form of protection against HIV and other STIs.
 It can be used for vaginal and anal sex, and for oral sex performed on men.

 HIV can be passed on before ejaculation, through “pre-cum” and vaginal secretions, and from the anus.